 The overall objective is to provide the clinical experiences and learning opportunities sufficient to enable the resident to meet the requirements to sit the board examination of the American College of Veterinary Behaviorists (ACVB) while contributing to the clinical service and teaching programs of the Veterinary Medical Teaching Hospital at U.C.
 Davis.
 The specific objectives are outlined below.

 * Provide advanced training and skills in clinical animal behavior.
-This training will emphasize the diagnosis and treatment of problem and abnormal behavior of dogs and cats.
-When opportunities prevail, the training will deal with equine and food animal behavioral problems and with cases presented to the other services dealing with avian, rodent, lagomorph and exotic pets.
+This training will emphasize the diagnosis and treatment of problem and abnormal behavior of companion animals.
+When opportunities prevail, the training will deal with equine and food animal behavioral problems and with cases presented to the other services.

 * Provide clinical teaching experience of veterinary students rotating through the Behavior Service.
 This teaching experience will be in conjunction with other senior clinicians associated with the Service.